 It can be easy to think travel insurance won't be needed for the UK, because medical treatment needed is covered by the NHS.

-But a standard travel insurance policy could cover you for other unexpected problems while you're away, including baggage and cancellation cover.
+But travel insurance for the UK could cover you for other unexpected problems while you're away, including baggage and cancellation cover.

 It's a good idea to look into travel insurance as soon as you've booked your trip, whether you're going abroad or staying in the UK.
 This is because you'll typically have cancellation cover.